peter-strom/apex7/README.md

 <img src="https://github.com/peter-strom/apex7/blob/7f77f5aedef96dc7562f0562d800369d29a9c53c/doc/working.jpg" width="600" >
 <br>
 Atleast the keyboard is working again.
-I have asked steelsieres if they can give me some partnumbers for the damadged parts.
+I have asked steelsieres if they can give me the partnumbers for the damadged parts.
 Finger crossed.

 <br><br>to be continued...